IPMAN rejects new petrol pump price of N123.50 per litre

 According to him, the last time the Federal Government reduced the pump price of the product from N145 per litre to N125 per litre its members nationwide lost over N5.5 billion as a result of the sudden reduction.

-“We call on government compensate or support our members who incurred the huge losses due to the sudden reduction in fuel pump price but nothing was given to us.
+“We called on government to compensate or support our members who incurred the huge losses due to the sudden reduction in fuel pump price but nothing was given to us.

 “But to our surprise the private depots owners were paid but none of our members was supported to reduce the losses they incurred.
-This time around we will not sell our product until the old stocks are exhausted,” he said
+This time around, we will not sell our products until the old stocks are exhausted,” he said

 Dan-Mallam noted that IPMAN is the largest employer of labour besides the Federal Government, adding that members of the union will not continue to operate at loss.